 - There were two types of seamstress – individuals and dressmaker’s employees

-- The other worked and more common worked in a dressmaker’s shop with other women.
+- The other, and more common, worked in a dressmaker’s shop with other women.
 These women worked in sweat shop conditions – little light, less food, long hours, and low pay.
 The work was seasonal.
 The Victorians had a season for their balls and parties – no one ordered their dresses before the “season” got started.
-They waited until the last possible minute so they would be in the first state of fashion and then demanded them to be competed immediately, forcing seamstresses to work tirelessly for interminable time periods to produce the garments.
+They waited until the last possible minute so they would be in the first state of fashion and then demanded them to be completed immediately, forcing seamstresses to work tirelessly for interminable time periods to produce the garments.
 This also produced periods of downtime after the “season” during with seamstresses had no work or income.

 - Neither form of seamstress would have earned enough on a regular basis to feed her family.
 Most couldn’t feed themselves, let alone their children.